jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 It is useful to leave the Pi Zero usb/hdmi ports accessbile in case SSH isn't possible, can still get into it and modify code

+2:02 AM

+I think I'm going to have to build some of the hardware first (solder) to get a better idea of size/where things will be.

+I think it's going to be a 2-board design

+I will have to:

+- solder male headers onto pi zero
+- update pi zero w model to include male headers
+- solder female header to skinny proto pcb board
+- wire out the buttons/power distribution

+Man...
+I don't really feel like soldering right now

+I do need an LD33V and some size resistor not sure what I used on the ML Hat Cam, it's a 10K Ohm

+2:24 AM

+hmm... yeah I think I'll wait to do the soldering/electronics until I have some sleep/fresh mind

+I can still do more rough designing of where things will go